-Historically, hijrah refers to the migration of Prophet Muhammad s.a.w from Makkah to Madinah as commanded by Allah s.w.t.
-Faced with prosecutions and threats to their lives, the Prophet s.a.w and many of his companions sought refuge in Madinah.
+Historically, hijrah refers to the migration of Prophet Muhammad s.a.w. from Makkah to Madinah as commanded by Allah s.w.t.
+Faced with persecution and threats to their lives, the Prophet s.a.w. and many of his companions sought refuge in Madinah.

-In internalising the message of hijrah, there are five key points that Muslims today can relate:
+In internalising the message of hijrah, here are five key points that Muslims today can relate:

 The historical hijrah marked the transformational phase of Islam.
 The message hijrah is beyond the physical migration.
 In essence, the hijrah symbolises the transformation of self.
 Transformation from darkness to enlightenment.

-The sirah (history) of the Prophet’s s.a.w through the event of the hijrah had shown how early Muslims had strived to achieve success despite all the odds that they were facing.
-The Prophet s.a.w and his companions continued to work hard in spite of the tremendous challenges and limitations they were facing in Makkah.
+The sirah (history) of the Prophet s.a.w. through the event of the hijrah shows how early Muslims had strived to achieve success despite all the odds that they were facing.
+The Prophet s.a.w. and his companions continued to work hard in spite of the tremendous challenges and limitations they were facing in Makkah.

-The Prophet s.a.w shown that hard work, sheer determination and deep conviction in God will lead one to achieve their desired goals.
+The Prophet s.a.w. showed that hard work, sheer determination and deep conviction in God will lead one to achieve your desired goals.

 The Prophet s.a.w. developed a community that spread goodness to others and contribute to larger humanity for the greater good of all.
-The Prophet s.a.w and his companions built a strong and cohesive community that focused on growth and transformations and chart their ways towards their eventual success.
+The Prophet s.a.w. and his companions built a strong and cohesive community that focused on growth and transformation and charted their ways towards their eventual success.

-They focused their transformation on liberating the people by emanating good values and demonstrate compassion or rahmah to one another.
+They focused their transformation on liberating the people by emanating good values and demonstrating compassion or rahmah to one another.

 Today, Muslims ought to continue charting our path of excellence and carry the torch of our faith to spread goodness to others, regardless of faith and belief.